knot126/Katten/plus/README.md

 ## Testing

-Testing can be done (hopefully!) without a jailbroken iPhone by using mitmproxy as a reverse proxy to the Plus server:
+Testing can be done with a jailbroken iPhone and modified game binary by using mitmproxy as a reverse proxy to the Plus server:

 *start plus server:*